SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 \subsection{Overview \& Scope}

-This paper introduces \gls*{smoqydqmc}, a user-friendly Julia implementation of the \gls*{DQMC} algorithm~\cite{Blankenbecler1981monte, White1989numerical}, and its associated auxiliary packages.\footnote{The names for both the \gls*{smoqydqmc} package, and the overarching SmoQy Suite GitHub organization it lives in, are inspired by the Great Smoky Mountain range running along the Tennessee–North Carolina border in the southeastern United States.} The \gls*{smoqydqmc} package is capable of simulating a broad class of tight-binding Hamiltonians with on-site Hubbard and/or generalized \gls*{eph} interactions.
-The model Hamiltonians can be defined on arbitrary lattice geometries and a wide variety of measurements can be performed for these simulations, including density-density, spin-spin, current-current correlation functions and pairing for different symmetries.
-The code has been designed with a scripting interface inspired by packages like \href{https://github.com/ITensor/ITensors.jl.git}{\texttt{ITensor.jl}}~\cite{itensor}, rather than a configuration file-based workflow commonly found in open-source implementations of \gls*{DQMC}~\cite{QUEST, ALF}.
+This paper introduces version 2.0 of \gls*{smoqydqmc}, a user-friendly Julia implementation of the \gls*{DQMC} algorithm~\cite{Blankenbecler1981monte, White1989numerical}, and its associated auxiliary packages.\footnote{The names for both the \gls*{smoqydqmc} package, and the overarching SmoQy Suite GitHub organization it lives in, are inspired by the Great Smoky Mountain range running along the Tennessee–North Carolina border in the southeastern United States.} The \gls*{smoqydqmc} package is capable of simulating a broad class of tight-binding Hamiltonians with local and extended Hubbard and/or generalized \gls*{eph} interactions.
+Model Hamiltonians can be defined on arbitrary lattice geometries and a wide variety of measurements can be performed in simulations, including density-density, spin-spin, bond-bond, and current-current correlation functions and pairing for different symmetries.
+The code has been designed with a scripting interface inspired by packages like \href{https://github.com/ITensor/ITensors.jl.git}{\texttt{ITensor.jl}}~\cite{itensor}, rather than a configuration file-based workflow commonly found in other open-source implementations of \gls*{DQMC}~\cite{QUEST, ALF}.
 This design allows users to easily incorporate \gls*{smoqydqmc} into complex workflows and directly interface it with the Julia programming language's rich ecosystem of scientific computing and machine learning packages.
 Crucially, our implementation accomplishes this flexibility without sacrificing performance, with \gls*{smoqydqmc} achieving ideal $O(\beta N^3)$ scaling in computational complexity in the system size $N$ and inverse temperature $\beta$.

-This document provides detailed descriptions of \gls*{smoqydqmc}'s design philosophy and underlying algorithms.
+This document provides detailed descriptions of \gls*{smoqydqmc}'s design philosophy and underlying algorithms, including changes made in the 2.0 release.
 It is also intended to serve as a cite-able document when using this code for research.
 This document is not intended to serve as a detailed user manual for the package.
 Instead, we encourage readers to consult our online \href{https://smoqysuite.github.io/SmoQyDQMC.jl/stable/}{documentation}, which will be maintained as a living document with new examples and reference material added continuously over the package's lifetime.